pothoven/angular-us-map-svg/projects/ng-us-map-svg/README.md

 This package provides the `ng-us-map-svg` component that can be used to generate a clickable US Map SVG.
 An event is emitted providing the ability to set callback function and input parameters allow customizaion of fill & stroke colors.

-The included sample Angular application demonstrates the usage of the ng-us-map-svg component.
-It imports the component and uses it in the template.

 The component is designed to be reusable and customizable.
 It allows you to display a clickable US map using SVG paths for each state.
 The map is interactive, and when a state is clicked, it emits an event with the state name.
 The component can be easily integrated into any Angular application.

-When a state is clicked, a dialog is opened, displaying the state name and some example data (Wikipedia page for the state).
-The dialog is created using Angular Material's MatDialog component, and it can be customized to show any content you want.

 [![Open in Stackblitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/pothoven/angular-us-map-svg)